tanerumit/sacsmaR/README.md

 ## R Version

 The original model code is written in Fortran and is publicly accessible.
-The R version of the model is translated from the Matlab code developed by [Sungwook Wi](https://github.com/sungwookwi)
+The R version of the model is translated from the MATLAB code developed by [Sungwook Wi](https://github.com/sungwookwi)

+## Current progress

+The model is currently under development.